-The Division of Child Behavioral Health provides developmentally appropriate comprehensive evaluation and treatment for adolescents and young adults with complex health care needs including those with eating disorders, mental health problems affecting physical health, anxiety, depression, ADHD, and other chronic health care needs.
+The Division of Adolescent Medicine provides developmentally appropriate comprehensive evaluation and treatment for adolescents and young adults with complex health care needs including those with eating disorders, mental health problems affecting physical health, anxiety, depression, ADHD, and other chronic health care needs.
 Faculty provide inpatient consultation for medical management of eating disorders and other complex conditions affecting adolescents, as well as providing outpatient clinical care in the Mott Hospital outpatient clinics and in the University of Michigan Comprehensive Eating Disorders Program.
 Faculty also see patients at the Regional Alliance for Healthy Schools.

 View the Division of Adolescent Medicine on the Mott Children's Hospital website.

 All residents in pediatrics and internal medicine/pediatrics spend at least one month working with the division during their required Adolescent Medicine rotation.
 The division also offers a medical student elective in adolescent medicine.
 Weekly educational sessions are provided, and clinical learning experiences are hosted in the Mott Hospital Outpatient Clinic, the Comprehensive Eating Disorders Program, and Mott Hospital inpatient consults.
 Additionally, Dr. Bravender is the co-medical director of the Adolescent Health Initiative which sponsors numerous regional and national advocacy and educational activities.

 Contact Phone Numbers